Preparing for Your Biometric Services Appointment

 At your appointment, you will be signing your name on a biometrics machine under the attestation called the "Acknowledgement of Appointment at USCIS Application Support Center."
 This statement will be in both English and Spanish.
 If you need another language, please refer to the documents below:

 To request a disability accommodation:

 We generated your ASC appointment notice based on the information you provided on your application, petition, or request.
 We cannot change your name or other personal information during your ASC appointment.

 If you need to change your address, please follow the instructions provided on our website.
-The BPU cannot process any change of address requests.

 If you need to reschedule your appointment because you feel sick please follow the instructions above.

 For biographic information related to your race and ethnicity, the ASC staff may need to limit the information to a single race or ethnic category due to system limitations.
 However, the race and ethnicity you selected on your application, petition, or request will remain a part of your permanent record.

 For general information and to find the ASC closest to you, see the USCIS Service and Office Locator webpage.
 You can also call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833).
 Representatives are available to help in English and Spanish.